PlanB-Network/bitcoin-educational-content/courses/scu101/en.md

 ## Securing in 2FA
 <chapterId>09468ec1-95b7-56a4-a636-7618044568e1</chapterId>

+Two-factor authentication (2FA) has become essential for securing your online accounts.
+In this tutorial, you will learn how to set up and use the 2FA app Authy, which generates dynamic 6-digit codes to protect your accounts.
+Authy is very easy to use and synchronizes across multiple devices.
+Discover how to install and configure Authy, and thus strengthen the security of your online accounts right now:

 https://planb.network/tutorials/others/authy

+Another option is to use a physical security key.
+This additional tutorial shows you how to set up and use a security key as a second authentication factor:

 https://planb.network/tutorials/others/security-key

 ## Creating a password manager
 <chapterId>ed579680-4e7b-5f65-8541-14e519a3b242</chapterId>

+Password management is a challenge in the digital age.
+We all have numerous online accounts to secure.
+A password manager helps you create and store strong and unique passwords for each account.

+In this tutorial, learn how to set up Bitwarden, an open-source password manager, and how to sync your credentials across all your devices to simplify your daily use:

 https://planb.network/tutorials/others/bitwarden

+For more advanced users, I also offer a tutorial on another free and open-source software to use locally for managing your passwords:

 https://planb.network/tutorials/others/keepass

 ## Securing your accounts
 <chapterId>7a774b34-aed0-57dd-b8f7-cf3be51c0d70</chapterId>

+In these two tutorials, I also guide you in securing your online accounts and explain how to gradually adopt more secure practices for managing your passwords on a daily basis.

 https://planb.network/tutorials/others/bitwarden